rosedu/techblog/posts/2014/03/08/unix-auto.md

 of Alexandre Duret-Lutz][l6].

-After this article, we wish that the young Unix/Unix-like/Linux programmers are aware of the existence of these tools, and have them is mind when they will have to develop open-source programs which are intended to be portable across all Unix systems.
+After this article, we wish that the young Unix/Unix-like/Linux programmers are aware of the existence of these tools, and have them in mind when they will have to develop open-source programs which are intended to be portable across all Unix systems.